robinfriedli/aiode/README.md

 ```

 ### 6 Compile and run botify
-Navigate to the project root directory and install botify by running `mvn clean install`.
+Navigate to the project root directory and install botify by running `./gradlew build`.
 Then you can launch botify
 using the main class `net.robinfriedli.botify.boot.Launcher`.
-You can either run the bash script `resources/bash/launch.sh`
+You can either run the bash script `bash/launch.sh`
-or run `mvn exec:java -Dexec.mainClass=net.robinfriedli.botify.boot.Launcher` directly.
-Note that this command is written
+or run `./gradle run` directly.
+Note that those commands are written for Unix-like operating systems such as macOS and
-for Unix-like operating systems such as macOS and Linux.
-For windows you might need to adjust this command to
+Linux.
+For windows you need to make adjustments to the `bash/launch.sh` file.
-`mvn exec:java -D"exec.mainClass"="net.robinfriedli.botify.boot.Launcher"`.